Dhruv-Banking/Dhruv-Banking-API/README.md

 };
 ```

-and thats the data that the token has.
+^ thats the data that the token has.
 Then we use a middleware to decrypt the token, and then we get the role from that token.

 example of the middle ware: